Frunza/test-limits-and-requests-in-aks/README.md

 memory-hog-guaranteed-fd685898d-z4c7t     1/1     Running                  2 (13m ago)   14m
 memory-hog-guaranteed-fd685898d-zlf2m     1/1     Running                  0             14m
 ```
 Here we notice that a pod in the `burstable` category deployment is in `ContainerStatusUnknown` status, which was probably caused by an eviction. `ContainerStatusUnknown` is not a good state, since it indicates that the cluster is not healthy, which can happen if it is full.
 Other than that there is not much difference between the `guaranteed` and `burstable` categories.
-The pods in the `best effort` category pdeployment are the ones that get evicted and are in a very bad state, even though all deployments have 4 pods of each category.
+The pods in the `best effort` category deployment are the ones that get evicted and are in a very bad state, even though all deployments have 4 pods of each category.

 ## Conclusion